HPV & CERVICAL CANCER

 Where does ACCF receive its funds?

-ACCF’s majority income comes from the sale of raffle tickets.
+The majority of ACCF’s income comes from the sale of raffle tickets.
 Purchase tickets or learn more.

 We also rely greatly on donations and fundraising from generous individuals, groups and organisations as well as grants from philanthropic foundations and organisations.
-Currently, ACCF does receive any funds from government.
+Currently, ACCF does not receive any funds from the government.

 Can I volunteer with ACCF?